4 (Beyoncé album): Release and promotion

-Singles

-4 was Beyoncé' first album that yielded no number-one singles in the United States, as no song from 4 reached the top ten on the Billboard Hot 100.
+4 was Beyoncé' first album that did not feature any single that reached number one or the top 10 of the US Billboard Hot 100 chart.
 "Run the World (Girls)" was released internationally as the lead single from 4 on April 21, 2011.
-It reached number twenty-nine on the Billboard Hot 100 chart and number eleven on the UK Singles Chart.
+It reached number twenty-nine on the US Billboard Hot 100 chart and number eleven on the UK singles chart.
 "Best Thing I Never Had" followed on June 1, 2011.
-It fared much better on national charts, reaching number sixteen in the United States, number five in New Zealand and number three in the United Kingdom.

-"Party" was released as an urban contemporary single in the United States on August 30, 2011; its remix, featuring J. Cole, was released in the United States, Canada and some European countries on October 24, 2011.
-"Love On Top" was released in Australia as a contemporary hit radio single in September 2011; it was released in Italy, Belgium and the United States later.
-It topped the US Billboard Hot R&B/Hip-Hop Songs for seven consecutive weeks.
-"Countdown" was released in the United States and parts of Europe, beginning October 4, 2011.
-"I Care" was released exclusively in Italy on March 23, 2012.
-"End of Time" was released exclusively in the United Kingdom on April 23, 2012.
+It reached number sixteen on the US Billboard Hot 100, number five on the New Zealand singles chart, and number three on the UK singles chart.
+"Party" was released as an urban contemporary single in the United States on August 30, 2011; a remix featuring J. Cole was released for download on October 24, 2011.
+"Love On Top" was released as a single, first in Australia in September 2011, and later in Italy, Belgium and the United States; It topped the US Billboard Hot R&B/Hip-Hop Songs for seven consecutive weeks.
+"Countdown" followed on October 4, 2011; "I Care" was released exclusively in Italy on March 23, 2012; and "End of Time" was released exclusively in the United Kingdom on April 23, 2012.